wmeints/azuremeetup-machinelearning/challenge-2/README.md

 # Challenge 2: Explore the data
-In the [previous challenge](../challenge-1/README.md) we loaded a housing prices dataset into the machine learning workbench.
+In the [previous challenge](../challenge-1/README.md) we loaded the housing prices dataset into the machine learning workbench.
 We also looked at the data quality and cleaned up a few things in the dataset.